Slark-labs/backend-infra/readme.md

 ---

 ## Adding a New Backend App
+example 1
+1. Add a new service in `docker-compose.yml`:

-1. Push your backend Docker image to Docker Hub.
+2. Push your backend Docker image to Docker Hub.
-2. Add a new service in `docker-compose.yml`:

 ```yaml
 app-new-backend: